SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 ![](/exercises/Ex10/images/logincf.png)

-This opens a new page, with a temporary passcode created for you user.
+This opens a new page, with a temporary passcode created for your user.

 - Press the button on the right of the password to copy it to the clipboard as indicated here: